diopapadakis/diopapadakis/README.md

 - 👋 Hi, I’m Dennis (Dionysios) Papadakis
 - 👀 I’m interested in Mathematics, Economics and Porgramming
-- 🌱 I’m currently studying Math and Econ at NYU Shanghai, and for the past two years I've been traveling to Berlin, New York and Shanghai.
+- 🌱 I’m currently studying Math and Econ at NYU Shanghai, and for the past three years I've been traveling to Berlin, New York and Shanghai.
 - 📫 How to reach me: dp3329@nyu.edu or sotdio@gmail.com (personal)

 <!---